George Santos’s treasurer resigns amid scrutiny over finances

 “At the request of the FEC, I am submitting this Form 99 stating that I have resigned as treasurer for the Devolder-Santos For Congress Committee as of January 25, 2023,” she said.

-The campaign had begun preparing for Marks to leave her role last week, but an obstacle occurred when their expected replacement said he would not serve in the role.
+The campaign had begun preparing for Marks to leave her role last week, but an obstacle occurred when the expected replacement said he would not serve in the role.

 Santos’s campaign and other affiliated groups sent an update to the FEC on Wednesday that Thomas Datwyler, who has worked as a Republican operative, will replace Marks as treasurer.
 But Datwyler’s attorney said Datwyler told the campaign that he will not serve in the role.